 Yearly curriculum map

-Your curriculum map should work cohesively to meet your state’s learning standards by helping your preschoolers master their learning objectives.
-The example above, from Pre-K Pages, demonstrates how your curriculum map can combine literacy, math, and science to teach children about winter, or any topic.
+Your curriculum map must work cohesively to meet your state’s learning standards by helping your preschoolers master their learning objectives.
+The example below, from Pre-K Pages, demonstrates how your curriculum map can combine literacy, math, and science to teach children about any topic.
 It also outlines what information you can include in your map building, for example, book lists, vocabulary, questions to ask, and additional resources.

 Themed curriculum map